 Nevertheless, her perception of yoga as a way of life turned into a new direction when she met her teacher Vinay Kumar (Prana Vashya Yoga Shala) in Mysore in 2015.
 Vinay helped her to understand that yoga is not only about physical practice, but it has much more to offer, and it allowed her to finally open her eyes to see things in a new light.

 She found new inspiration and motivation for practice and to dvelve deepe into more subtle aspects of yoga (pranayama and further).
 She has been returning there ever since to continue learning, and Vinay also certified her to teach prana vashya yoga, a system of yoga that he discovered.
 Later Vinay also authorised her to prepare and recommned yoga practicioners for his teacher traning (with a right to give them „a permission letter“).

-She will be forever grateful to all her teachers who shared the living tradition with her.
-Apart from Vinay Kumar, her current teachers are also: traditional south-Indian musician and singer Ranjini Koushik (chanting of Yoga Sutras and other traditional texts in Sanskrit), vedic scholar Vigneshwar Bhat (vedic recitation, philosophy), Gabriela Juhásová (Sanskrit).
+She is grateful to all her teachers who shared their teachings with her.
+Apart from Vinay Kumar, her other teachers were also: traditional south-Indian musician and singer Ranjini Koushik (chanting of Yoga Sutras and other traditional texts in Sanskrit), vedic scholar Vigneshwar Bhat (vedic recitation, philosophy), Gabriela Juhásová (Sanskrit).